-A memory pair is two modules of the same size and type, which together make one memory option.
-Memory pairs can be 128 or 512 MB, or 1 or 2 GB.
+A memory pair is two modules of the same size and type, which together comprise one memory option.
+Memory pairs can be 128 or 512 MB or 1 GB.
 Each module in the pair drives 72 bits of the 144-bit system bus.
-The system drawer can have up to two memory pairs.
+The system drawer can have up to four memory pairs.

-Each system bus to PCI bus bridge module has two PCI bridges.
-Each bridge supports one 64-bit PCI bus.
-The system can have up to two bridge modules, for a total of four PCI buses.
-The first PCI bus has one dedicated PCI slot and three slots that can be used for either PCI or EISA options.
-The other PCI buses each have four slots for PCI options.
+The system bus to PCI bus bridge module supports two 64-bit PCI buses.
+One PCI bus has four slots for PCI options; the other has one dedicated PCI slot and three slots that can be used for either PCI or EISA options.